blakewatson/htmlforpeople/src/04-a-website-with-style.md

 The `<link>` tag is _self-closing_—there isn't a closing tag.
 We need to give it two _attributes_. `rel` specifies what relationship the file we're linking has with our webpage.
 CSS files are called _stylesheets_ so we provide that as the relationship (singular).
 The `href` is where we specify the file, including the folder path.

+{% aside 'Note' %}
-**Note:** One point I will clarify because it is a little confusing.
+One point I will clarify because it is a little confusing.
 What people typically call "links" on a webpage—clickable text or images—are made with the `<a>` tag as we saw previously.
 They typically refer to a destination to navigate to when clicked.

 The `<link>` tag is specifying a file that we want to link to our page and what that file's relationship is.
 We are using it to connect a stylesheet.
 Another common relationship is to define an icon for the site, for example.
+{% endaside %}

 Just like that, our website is transformed.
 We are now seeing a centered page, larger text, and a sans-serif font.